Technology integration: History

-The term 'educational technology' was used during the post World War II era in the United States for the integration of implements such as film strips, slide projectors, language laboratories, audio tapes, and television.
+The term 'educational technology' was used during the post-World War II era in the United States to integrate implements such as film strips, slide projectors, language laboratories, audio tapes, and television.
 Presently, the computers, tablets, and mobile devices integrated into classroom settings for educational purposes are most often referred to as 'current' educational technologies.
-It is important to note that educational technologies continually change, and once referred to slate chalkboards used by students in early schoolhouses in the late nineteenth and early twentieth centuries.
+Educational technologies continually change, and once referred to slate chalkboards used by students in early schoolhouses in the late nineteenth and early twentieth centuries.
 The phrase 'educational technology', a composite meaning of technology + education, is used to refer to the most advanced technologies that are available for both teaching and learning in a particular era.

-In 1994 federal legislation for both the Educate America Act and the Improving America's School's Act (IASA) authorized funds for state and federal educational technology planning.
+In 1994, federal legislation for both the Educate America Act and the Improving America's Schools Act (IASA) authorized funds for state and federal educational technology planning.
 One of the principal goals listed in the Educate America Act is to promote the research, consensus building, and systemic changes needed to ensure equitable educational opportunities and high levels of educational achievement for all students (Public Law 103-227).
-In 1996 the Telecommunications Act provided a systematic change necessary to ensure equitable educational opportunities of bringing new technology into the education sector.
+In 1996, the Telecommunications Act provided a systematic change necessary to ensure equitable educational opportunities by bringing new technology into the education sector.
 The Telecomm Act requires affordable access and service to advanced telecom services for public schools and libraries.
-Many of the computers, tablets, and mobile devices currently used in classrooms operate through Internet connectivity; particularly those that are application based such as tablets.
-Schools in high-cost areas and disadvantaged schools were to receive higher discounts in telecom services such as Internet, cable, satellite television, and the management component.
+Many of the computers, tablets, and mobile devices currently used in classrooms operate through Internet connectivity, particularly those that are application-based, such as tablets.
+Schools in high-cost areas and disadvantaged schools were to receive higher discounts in telecom services such as the Internet, cable, satellite television, and the management component.

-A chart of "Technology Penetration in U.S. Public Schools" report states 98% percent of schools reported having computers in the 1995–1996 school year, with 64% Internet access, and 38% working via networked systems.
-The ratio of students to computers in the United States in 1984 stood at 15 students per 1 computer, it now stands at an average all-time low of 10 students to computer.
-From the 1980s on into the 2000s, the most substantial issue to examine in educational technology was school access to technologies according to the 1997 Policy Information Report for Computers and Classrooms: The Status of Technology in U.S. Schools.
-These technologies included computers, multimedia computers, the Internet, networks, cable TV, and satellite technology amongst other technology-based resources.
+A chart from the "Technology Penetration in U.S. Public Schools" report states that 98% of schools reported having computers in the 1995–1996 school year, with 64% Internet access, and 38% working via networked systems.
+The ratio of students to computers in the United States in 1984 stood at 15 students per 1 computer; it now stands at an average all-time low of 10 students to computer.
+From the 1980s on into the 2000s, the most substantial issue to examine in educational technology was school access to technologies, according to the 1997 Policy Information Report for Computers and Classrooms: The Status of Technology in U.S. Schools.
+These technologies included computers, multimedia computers, the Internet, networks, cable TV, and satellite technology, among other technology-based resources.

-More recently ubiquitous computing devices, such as computers and tablets, are being used as networked collaborative technologies in the classroom.
-Computers, tablets and mobile devices may be used in educational settings within groups, between people and for collaborative tasks.
+More recently, ubiquitous computing devices, such as computers and tablets, are being used as networked collaborative technologies in the classroom.
+Computers, tablets, and mobile devices may be used in educational settings for group work, between people, and for collaborative tasks.
 These devices provide teachers and students access to the World Wide Web in addition to a variety of software applications.